Skip to main content

 • “No character development.”

-• “The game is incredibly buggy.”
+• “The game is buggy as hell.”

 • “The funny thing about this game is I had it wishlisted for years but never paid for it.
 I saw it on sale and thought, why not?
 I'm glad I did; I love playing it.”